 Where can I find information about the study abroad program of interest to my child?

 To learn more about Drexel sponsored program options, eligibility requirements, and other details, visit the Types of Programs page.
-Some programs are restricted to specific majors or colleges, while other programs are open to all majors.
+Some programs are restricted to specific majors or colleges, while others are open to all majors.